TOoSmOotH/homie/docs/README_PROJECT.md

 ### Deployment
 - Single Docker container for production
 - Multi-container setup for development
-- Nginx reverse proxy support with `/homie` path prefix
+- Designed to sit behind a reverse proxy; SPA served at `/homie`

 ## 🛠️ Quick Start